module Slap_D:sig..end

 ...

-isuppz : a return location for a vector to indicate the nonzero elements in z. (default = an implicitly allocated matrix of the minimum required dimension.)
+required dimension.)isuppz : a return location for a vector to indicate the nonzero

 ?up:bool ->